-Mozzarella Buffalo Cheese is an Italian fresh cheese, made from water buffalo’s milk around the Naples area.
+Mozzarella Buffalo Cheese is an Italian fresh cheese.
+It is made from water buffalo’s milk around the Naples area.
 It’s a firm but creamy cheese that tastes like fresh milk, with a slightly sour edge to it.
 It melts well and has a unique stretchiness, making it the classic pizza topping cheese.

-Mozzarella Buffalo Cheese is a southern Italian cheese made from buffalo’s milk by the pasta filata method.
-Fresh mozzarella is generally white, but may vary to slightly yellow depending on the animal’s diet.
+Mozzarella cheese is a southern Italian cheese made by the pasta filata method.
+Fresh mozzarella is therefore generally white but may vary to slightly yellow depending on the animal’s diet.
 It is a semi-soft cheese.
 Due to its high moisture content, it is traditionally served the day it is made.
-However it can be kept in brine for up to a week, or longer when sold in vacuum-sealed packages.
+It can, however, be kept in brine for up to a week, or longer when sold in vacuum-sealed packages.

 Mozzarella, from the Neapolitan dialect, is the diminutive form of mozza (“cut”) derived from the method of working.
-Mozzarella was recognised as a Specialità Tradizionale Garantita (STG) from 1996.
+The mozzarella was recognised as a Specialità Tradizionale Garantita (STG) from 1996.
 It is available fresh, usually rolled into a ball of 80 to 100 grams (2.8 to 3.5 oz) or about 6 cm (2.4 in) in diameter.
 Sometimes it is available up to 1 kg (2.2 lb) or about 12 cm (4.7 in) diameter.
-It is soaked in salt water brine or whey.
-At other times citric acid is added and it is partly dried (desiccated).
-Its structure is more compact in this last form andit is often used to prepare dishes cooked in the oven.
+It is soaked in saltwater brine or whey.
+Consequently, at other times citric acid is added and it is partly dried (desiccated).
+Its structure is more compact in this last form and it is often used to prepare dishes cooked in the oven.
 These might include such dishes as lasagna and pizza.